MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Installation/Index.md

 ### Editor and Publisher Website Docker Container Installation

 Cosmos requires two websites to be deployed as Docker Containers.
-It is recommended to install these first as the docker containers take a while to download and spin up.
+It is recommended to install these first as the docker containers take a while to download and run.
 By the time the storage and database resources are deployed, these websites will be ready to use.

 #### Editor Website Configuration